-The mapping noted restricted efforts by the UN System in the production stage: limited engagement with producers was identified, thus limiting UN-wide collaboration in preventing pollution from the cradle.
+The mapping also noted restricted efforts by the UN System in the production stage: limited engagement with producers was identified, thus limiting UN-wide collaboration in preventing pollution from the cradle.
 Figure 6 shows level of impact on the different dimensions of pollution that UN entities with the same main area of focus are achieving.
 The diagram reveals that UN entities working in Business, Trade and Life-cycle and entities working in Agriculture and Labour are having impacts below average.
-The exception are activities aiming at Air and Chemicals & Waste within the Business, Trade and Life-cycle focus area.
+Activities aiming at Air and Chemicals & Waste within the Business, Trade and Life-cycle focus area are an exception.